Have you recently seen an error like this in Facebook Ads Manager?

 Here’s an example…

-One of Facebook’s reactions to the iOS 14 data tracking prompt is to impose a limit of eight events for How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action..
+One of Facebook’s reactions to the iOS 14 data tracking prompt is to impose a limit of eight events for The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More.
 That limit is the source of this error.

 You are probably seeing it for one of these two reasons: